Capital Gains Tax Calculator

 Where:

-• Capital gain = Difference between the sale price of an asset and its purchase price.
+• Capital gain = Difference between an asset's sale price and its purchase price.

 • Tax rate = Percentage of the capital gain that is subject to tax.
 The tax rate depends on the holding period of the asset and the taxpayer's income.